Fleur Lombard: Biography

 Fleur Lombard was born in Watford, Hertfordshire, UK.

 The plaque at the site her ashes are interred records her parents as Roger and Jane Lombard and that she had a sister Rebecca.
-Her grandfather was Adrian Lombard, who received a posthumous CBE for his services to export as Director of Engineering at Rolls-Royce, led the team who developed the RB211 jet engine.
+Her grandfather was Adrian Lombard, who was posthumously appointed a CBE for his services to export as Director of Engineering at Rolls-Royce, and who led the team who developed the RB211 jet engine.

 She died at the scene of the fire that destroyed a supermarket in Staple Hill, Bristol, UK.
-The fire was started deliberately by a security guard working in the supermarket, who was sentenced to 7 years.
+The fire was started deliberately by a security guard working in the supermarket; he was sentenced to seven years' imprisonment.

 Staple Hill supermarket fire and death

 Fleur Lombard was one of only eight women among Avon's 700 firefighters.
-On graduating in 1994, Lombard received the Silver Axe Award, for most outstanding recruit on her training school.
+On graduating in 1994, Lombard received the Silver Axe Award, for most outstanding recruit in her training school.
 On 4 February 1996, when she was 21 years old, she was fighting a supermarket fire in Staple Hill, near Bristol, when she and her partner, Robert Seaman, were caught in a flashover.
 She was killed as a direct result of the intense heat and her body was found just a few yards from the exit.
 Lombard was the first female firefighter to die in peacetime service in Britain.

 Posthumously, she was awarded the Queen's Gallantry Medal.
 Robert Seaman was awarded the George Medal for bravery for returning to the burning building when he realised his partner had not followed him out.
 Another firefighter, Pat Foley, who also went into the blazing supermarket to help, was awarded the Queen's Commendation for Bravery.